mardix/litedom/readme.md

 #### Example 3: Using in-place template

-In place template uses the content of the HTML Element as the template, and will create the Component in place to be used.
-Usually if you have existing section on the HTML page and want to make it reactive.
+An in-place template uses the content of the HTML Element as the template and will create the Component in place to be used.
+Use this if you have existing section on the HTML page and want to make it reactive.

 ```html